ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/Actions.md

 #### Signature

-Watson Assistant is able to reason about actions provided their signature.
-The signature can be taught be thought of as a map of mapping inputs to outputs while providing some optional constraints on these parameters.
+Watson Assistant is able to reason about actions provided by their signature.
+The signature can be thought of as a map of inputs to outputs while providing some optional constraints on these parameters.
 The format used for action signatures are the following, viz. `constraints => input -> output`.
 Watson Assistant is powered by Haskell, and this paradigm for defining actions will be familar to Haskell developers.

 #### Constraints